GallupGovt/pymln/README.md

 # pymln
 Python implementation of unsupervised semantic parsing and markov logic network knowledgebase induction.
+This work is funded through DARPA’s <a href='https://www.darpa.mil/program/automating-scientific-knowledge-extraction'>ASKE</a> program () as part of Gallup's <a href='https://github.com/GallupGovt/multivac'>MULTIVAC</a> project.

+## This is a work in progress.

-This software is derived from the USP (Beta Version) Software by the University of Washington, available here: http://alchemy.cs.washington.edu/usp/
+## This software is derived from the USP (Beta Version) Software by the University of Washington, available here: http://alchemy.cs.washington.edu/usp/